 The article describes an Israeli sociologist’s study of a number of Israeli women who regretted becoming mothers.
-Honestly, I can’t relate fully to what these women feel.
+Honestly, I can’t relate to exactly what these women feel.
 I don’t feel I could ever regret having my children.
 Ever.
 I am deeply grateful for them every day and do count it an honour and a privilege to have ended up with the job title of ‘mother’.
 Yet perhaps, for fear of seeming ungrateful, insensitive, or selfish, it can be hard to be brutally honest about the ups and downs we can feel as we dedicate our lives to raising children.
 And I don’t just mean having a bit of a moan-up about lack of sleep or bad behaviour.
 It’s something deeper than that.

-I am probably going to seem like a fool for admitting this.
-But here’s what I didn’t fully understand about motherhood.
-And perhaps couldn’t have understood entirely until I experienced it.
+I am probably going to seem like a fool for admitting this but here’s what I didn’t fully understand about motherhood and perhaps couldn’t have understood entirely until I experienced it.

-I didn’t realise that it was mainly about sacrificing myself.
-And ALL of myself.
+I didn’t realise that it was mainly about sacrificing myself and ALL of myself.
 Because actually, love is inherently linked to sacrifice.
 You cannot experience one without the other.

 Think of the most loving thing anyone ever did for you.
 What was the cost to that person?
 Was it financial?
 Did it cost them in time?
 Energy?